BestTimesToVisit.com Logo

 Cost:Free!

-Black cabs (hackney carriages) are readily available at ranks or can be hailed on the street.
-Ride-sharing apps like Uber and Free Now also operate extensively, offering a convenient door-to-door service.
+Black cabs (hackney carriages) are readily available and can be hailed on the street or found at ranks.
+Ride-sharing apps like Uber and Free Now (formerly MyTaxi) also operate in the city.

 ScotRail Trains

-While not for intra-city travel, ScotRail trains are essential for day trips from Edinburgh.
-They connect to nearby towns like Stirling, Glasgow, and North Berwick, offering a quick escape from the city.
+While not for intra-city travel, ScotRail is essential for day trips from Edinburgh.
+It connects to nearby towns like Stirling, Glasgow, and coastal villages, offering a different perspective of Scotland.

 Cost:Varies greatly depending on destination and booking time.
-Booking in advance online via the ScotRail website or app can save money.
+Booking in advance can save significant money.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.